influx6-prive/prive-developer-setup/README.md

 multipass shell master
 ```

+Which then allows you to add the needed ssh keys as needed.

 *Hint: To add your keys into the host, just copy contents in your ssh key pub file (e.g `~/.ssh/id_rsa.pub`) into the `authorized_keys` on a new line.*

 Once the keys have being copied properly, then you can execute either the SlyAWS or PriveMicro